Wheest/wheest.github.io/_posts/2023-09-05-signal_compress_docker_compose.md

 ### Security Analysis

 1. Our Signal container is run as root, which is not necessary, since it gives the container more power than it needs, violating the principle of least privilege.
    You can see how you can create a non-root user, as well as some of the caveats, [here](https://code.visualstudio.com/remote/advancedcontainers/add-nonroot-user).

 2. If the Python program `extract.py` crashes, it will not delete the unencrypted Signal files with `shutil.rmtree(output_dir)`.
    This could be mitigated by having the program in a `try-except` block which runs the clean-up code in most crash scenarios.
    Also, consider that it may be better to keep our data in memory rather than writing it to disk, since there are arguably more exfiltration opportunities (e.g., is file deletion secure?).
    However, since our chat logs could be very large, I am writing to disk as a default.

 3. Our Dockerfiles do not pin the versions of the packages and base images used.
    This issue is a big "it depends".
    Not pinning versions can create some compatibility issues in future when APIs change.
    However, pinning old packages might expose us to security vulnerabilities.
    Alternatively, if we always pull the newest package, these may also introduce some new bugs (either accidentally or maliciously).

 If you can spot anything else big, feel free to get in touch!

 ### Conclusion

-In conclusion, Docker Compose can make it easier to more configure and control of how our application is executed.
+In conclusion, Docker Compose can make it easier to configure and control how our application is executed.
 Wrapping our DNN execution engine as a Docker image with a REST API reduces a number of our integration headaches.
 Running locally is desirable due to the sensitivity of our data, yet we must still be mindful of various security concerns.
 This project mitigates some of them, but is by no means a complete solution.